2020PB/police-brutality/reports/Oregon.md

 ### Vietnam veteran pepper sprayed in the face | July 26th

-Footage shows a Vietname veteran talking to federal officers from a distance of several feet.
+Footage shows a Vietname veteran talking to federal officers from a distance of several feet at 3rd and Main.
 An officer approaches him, shines a light in his face, pepper sprays him, then tells him to back up.

 tags: less-lethal, pepper-spray, protester, spray

 id: or-portland-172

-geolocation:
+geolocation: 45.515573,-122.6769583

 **Links**